 The KwaMashu School of Dance Theatre performed a five-part event in Durban.
 Choreographer and site leader, Vusi Makanya, focused on the droughts common to the area.

-South Africa in Drought by Youngstar Production is licensed under a Creative Commons Attribution-ShareAlike 4.0 International License.
+Durban Video by RUVIVAL Team is licensed under a Creative Commons Attribution-ShareAlike 4.0 International License.